 To take full advantage of Zillow’s potential for real estate lead generation, advertise as a Zillow Premier Agent (ZPA).
-The Zillow Premier Agent platform offers realty professionals a free profile, customer relationship management (CRM) tools, lead generation opportunities, and the ability to easily claim listings.
+The Zillow Premier Agent platform offers realty professionals a free profile, customer relationship management (CRM) tools, lead generation opportunities, and the ability to claim listings easily.
 What’s more, if you sign up for ZPA, you can also pay to have your contact information placed on listings that aren’t yours.

 1. Sign Up for a Free Zillow Account & Create a Zillow Agent Profile

-Signing up for an account on Zillow is not only free, but it’s easy to upload all the pertinent information you need to showcase your skills, value, and experience as a real estate professional.
-Think of your Zillow profile as a mini-resume for leads to learn more about you and your services, as well as a landing page that can lead prospective clients to your other platforms.
+Signing up for an account on Zillow is not only free, but it’s also easy to upload all the pertinent information you need to showcase your skills, value, and experience as a real estate professional.
+Think of your Zillow profile as a mini-resume for leads to learn more about you and your services, as well as a landing page that leads prospective clients to your other platforms.

 2. Find Your Listing & Access the Zillow Listing Claim Form

 Listings on Zillow are automatically propagated from the multiple listing service (MLS).
 To claim a home on Zillow, navigate to your listings on Zillow and complete the process for claiming each one.
-When you take the time to claim Zillow listings, you ensure your agent information appears on each listing you represent, which greatly increases the likelihood of securing new leads among interested home buyers.
+When you take the time to claim Zillow listings, you ensure your agent information appears on each listing you represent, which greatly increases the likelihood of securing new leads among interested homebuyers.

 Search Zillow for the address of your listing by going to the homepage and inputting the address of your listing.
 Once you find the listing, click on it to open the listing page.
 Then, look in the upper right side for a link with three dots and the word “More.”
 Click that link and select “Claim this listing” from the drop-down box.
-You will be forwarded to a form to claim the listing.
+You will be directed to a form to claim the listing.

 3. Complete the Claim Form